kejiahp/react-code-editor/README.md

 This code editor was done as an attempt to a Full Stack Engineer Assessment task.

-Belows a link to hosted editor:
+Belows a link to the hosted editor:

 - [Editor demo](https://vercel.com)

 ## Setting up the environment

-- Clone the repository, repo link `https://github.com/kejiahp/date-filtered-todo-list.git` or download the zip
+- Clone the repository, repo link `https://github.com/kejiahp/react-code-editor` or download the zip

 - Run the script below in your terminal to install dependencies: